urbit/developers.urbit.org/content/reference/glossary/gall.md

 ### Further Reading

-- [The Hoon Tutorial](/docs/hoon/hoon-school/): Our guide to learning the Hoon programming language that will give you the foundation necessary for app development.
+- [App School](/guides/core/app-school/): Our guide to learning how to build apps on the Urbit platform using the Hoon programming language.
-  - [Lesson 2.7: Gall](/docs/hoon/hoon-school/gall): A Hoon Tutorial lesson that explains how to write a simple Gall app.
 - [Gall vane documentation](/reference/arvo/gall/gall): Documentation of the Gall vane.
 - [Gall Guide](/guides/core/app-school): A tutorial for writing Gall agents.